demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 ### pan-os-create-redistribution-profile
 ***
-Creates a new redistribution-profile in panorama/firewall instance.
+Creates a new redistribution-profile under a virtual-router for a Panorama/firewall instance.

 #### Base Command